scharlton2/solver_dev_manual/source/02/02_02_solverdef_calccond.rst

 (:numref:`calccond_dialog_with_watersurfaceelevation`).

 Now you can see that the new group \\"Water Surface Elevation\\" is added in the group list.
-You'll also notice that the
+You\\'ll also notice that the
 \\"Constant Value\\" item is enabled only when \\"Type\\" value is \\"Constant\\", and the \\"Time Dependent Value\\" item is enabled only when \\"Type\\" value is
 \\"Time Dependent\\".